 Several reasons have speculated to cause the crying and fuss during witching hours.
 It often leaves new mothers confused themselves.
 Here is a list of probable causes:

-If your infant has been crying inconsolably for hours, it could be possible that baby is suffering from colic.
+If your infant has been crying inconsolably for hours, it could be possible that the baby is suffering from colic.
 Infants anguished by colic make intense noises while clenching their fists.
 They also arch their backs and have a sensitive, reddish face when they cry.

 Fatigue is one of the principal reasons for your infant’s evening fussiness.
 A bad sleep routine could prompt fatigue.
 If the little one skips sleep frequently, the amassed fatigue can kindle cranky behaviour, leading to wailing during the witching.